JackTubby/Limitless-Recipes/README.md

 - "As a user I want to add my own recipes to the website."
   - Using CRUD (Create) a user could input thier recipe by using a form, which submitted to the database (MongoDB) then shown on the website.
 [Add recipe form](readme_img/recipe-form.PNG) [Recipe shown on website](readme_img/recipe-site.PNG)
 - "As a user I want to be able to edit my recipe."
-  - Using CRUD (Update) a user can edit thier submitted recipes using a provided form, which updated the database (MongoDB), showing the updated version the website.
+  - Using CRUD (Update) a user can edit thier submitted recipes using a provided form, which updates the database (MongoDB), showing the updated version the website.
 [Edit recipe button](readme_img/edit-recipe-button.PNG) [Edit recipe form](readme_img/edit-recipe-form.PNG)
 - "As a user I want to be able to delete my recipe."
   - Using CRUD (Delete) a user could delete thier uploaded recipe from the database, which would then remove it from the website.
 [Delete recipe button](readme_img/delete-recipe-form.PNG)
 - "As a user I want to be able to easily view other users recipes."